Proven-Paradox/shaper-system/Handbook.md

 # Chapter 3: Improving your character
 Rather than progressing in a class, heroes become stronger by spending experience points (XP).
 This will allow you to choose between a highly specialized character with a small number of very effective abilities, or a character that has many different tools, making them more likely to have exactly what is needed for a given situation.

 > XU-808 and Marona start the game with nearly identical sheets.
-However, as they level up they begin to diverge in interesting ways.
+However, as they level up they begin to diverge in specialized ways.

 ## Gaining XP
 This section will focus on how the party gains XP, and is mostly of concern to Arbiters.